Claire Simpson

 Claire Simpson is a British film editor.

+Career

 For her work on Oliver Stone's Platoon (1986), she won the Academy Award for Best Film Editing and was nominated for The Constant Gardener (2005), while her work on both films won her the BAFTA Award for Best Editing.
 She also worked as editor of Stone's Salvador (1986) and Wall Street (1987).